 JPC: Or to think that a photograph could represent our experiences.

 HW: All photographs are so far from the original.
-I've sat at Inspiration Point in Yosemite listening to people saying, "This place doesn't look very pretty at all."
-Ansel's pictures were much prettier.
+I've sat at Inspiration Point in Yosemite listening to people saying, "This place doesn't look very pretty at all.
+Ansel's pictures are much prettier."
 They don't realize that a photograph is not even remotely similar to the real thing, if that's what you want to call it.
 The study of photography is really the study of how the camera and the film sees.
-Most of the time people are unaware of the relationship between what the eye sees and what the film sees.
+Most of the time people are unaware of the relationship between what the eye sees and what the camera sees.

 JPC: And yet you take what you learn of the camera's vision and apply it to a personal vision.

 HW: Yes.
 And hopefully that's done when the camera is sitting on the tripod and before you push the shutter.
 It doesn't always happen that way.
 But that's what previsualization is.
 I think previsualization is, for me, doing it enough times that you finally discover what it takes to get what you're seeing at the time.
 Don't get me wrong.
 I'm not against postvisualization.
 I think it's just as valid as previsualization.
 But I think it's a good idea to try to have in your mind an idea of what you're after.
 It helps channel you into doing the right thing.

 JPC: You said that getting away from the west coast tradition, the stereotypical way of approaching it, lead you toward the high key aesthetic and that it had a personal meaning for you.

 HW: My high contrast work ‚ bold graphic statements with a full tonal range, shadows very dark and brilliant highlights ‚ I equated with shouting at people.
 Trying to say, "Hey...
 Look at this!
 Look at this!"
 I thought maybe if I spoke a bit more softly, more subtly, people might listen (and thus look) a little harder.